paulscherrerinstitute/wica-http/README.md

 * [WicaStreamId](https://paulscherrerinstitute.github.io/wica-http/latest/ch/psi/wica/model/stream/WicaStreamId.html) -
 this is a unique handle allocated by the server when a new stream is created.
 * [WicaStreamProperties](https://paulscherrerinstitute.github.io/wica-http/latest/ch/psi/wica/model/stream/WicaStreamProperties.html)
-an abstraction specifyinh the configurable properties of the stream, including things which affect the stream's behaviour, and things which determine the default property values that will be assigned to each of the stream's underlying wica channels.
+an abstraction specifying the configurable properties of the stream, including things which affect the stream's behaviour, and things which determine the default property values that will be assigned to each of the stream's underlying wica channels.